gillianassi/Portfolio/src/markdown/projects/MetroAwakening.md

         <div class="w-full">
             <h1 class="title">Description</h1>
             <p>
-            I currently have the honor of working as a Junior Render Programmer on the VR title Metro Awakening at <b>Vertigo Games Amsterdam</b>.
+            I currently have the honour of working as a Junior Render Programmer on the VR title Metro Awakening at <b>Vertigo Games Amsterdam</b>.
             </p> <br>
             <p>
             At the time of writing this, the game is currently not yet released.
-A such, I am unable to disclose in-depth information about my specific contributions.
+As such, I am unable to disclose in-depth information about my specific contributions.
             </p>
         </div>
         <iframe title="YouTube video player" class="frame" src="https://www.youtube.com/embed/Thrp3a0AltQ?si=Yio6n5XSh8Lky8YW"  frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>